 4. How can parents find qualified DBT therapists for their teens?

 Parents can find a qualified DBT therapist by researching licensed mental health professionals with specific DBT training.
-You can contact our team at Nexus Teen Academy, comprising well-trained and experienced therapists to help your teen.
+You can contact our team at Nexus Teen Academy, comprising well-trained and experienced therapists with experience in the adolescent mental health space to help your teen.

 5. Does insurance cover DBT for adolescent therapy?